chapel-lang/github-email-notifications/README.md

 ```

 * Go to "Settings"-> "Mail Settings".
-* Activate the "Plain Content" settings (ie, "Turn on if you don't want to
+* Activate "Plain Content - Convert your plain text emails to HTML."
-  convert your plain text email to HTML").
+  (ie, "Turn on if you don't want to convert your plain text email to HTML" -
+  we want plain content, not HTML)

 Rollbar Setup
 -------------